Using Linux for Business

 - GNOME GNOME is another free desktop environment.
 Business owners can benefit not only from its cost, but also from its dedication to accessibility for the disabled, large amount of available software, and extensive development platform for building new applications.

 Linux has a good choice of email clients.
 Here is a list of them with a quick description.

-- Thunderbird Thunderbird is from the makers of Firefox, Mozilla.
-It allows full customization of your Inbox, can easily search through all your mail and has enhanced security measures to protect your data and the lightning add on provides calander functions.
+- Thunderbird Thunderbird is from the makers of Firefox and Mozilla.
+It allows full customization of your Inbox, can easily search through all your mail, and has enhanced security measures to protect your data and the lightning add on provides calendar functions.

 - KDE Kontact KDE Kontact is an Outlook alternative that provides many of the same features and some additional ones such as sticky notes and Google synchronisation.

-- Evolution Evolution was designed as an open-source replacement for Microsoft Outlook and gives an integrated address-book and calendar features.
+- Evolution Evolution was designed as an open-source replacement for Microsoft Outlook and gives integrated address book and calendar features.
 It integrates well with Exchange.